PepperonIT/Documentation/Pepper-Controller.md

 To install required packages which isn't included in requirements run `pip2 install opencv-python==4.2.0.32`

-On linux you have to run `apt install python-tk`
+On linux you have to install python-tk and then run the installation `apt install python-tk`